chinnurtb/raven/README.md

 =================================================

-This project is implementing an activation platform for rapid provisioning and migration scenarios, using modern interafaces.
+This project is implementing an activation platform for rapid provisioning and migration scenarios, using modern technologies.

 General notes
 -------------